-- Diet.
-A light low-fat diet is best after surgery.
-You may start a regular diet after your surgery as long as you are not feeling nauseated or vomiting. - Hydration.
-Stay hydrated by drinking 8 -10 glasses of water a day.
-Avoid alcohol for 48 hours and while you are still having to take pain medications.
+- Diet: A light low-fat diet is best after surgery.
+You may start a regular diet the day after surgery if you are not feeling nauseous or vomiting.
+Start with liquids for the first few hours after surgery and then slowly advance to more solid foods. - Hydration: Stay hydrated by drinking 8 -10 glasses of water a day.
+Avoid alcohol for 48 hours and while you are still taking pain medications.